tfukui95/tor-experiment/Website Fingerprinting.md

 sudo wget -p -k http://engineering.nyu.edu/
 ```

-Now do the same for the other four sites
+Now do the same for the other four websites.

 ```
 sudo wget -p -k http://facebook.com/